renpy/renpy/sphinx/source/config.rst

     The user can progress forward through the rollback buffer by clicking.

+.. var:: config.font_hinting = { None : "auto" }

+    This is a dictionary from a string containing the font filename to a string giving one of the font hinting modes in :propref:`hinting`.
+When :propref:`hinting` is True, the value is looked up in this dictionary, and the resulting mode is used.

+    If no key is found, None is looked up, and the resulting mode is used.

 .. var:: config.font_name_map = { }

     This is a map from (font name) to (font filepath/fontgroup).
 Font names